 Enerquip has been in the business of sanitary and industrial heat exchangers since 1985.
 All of our equipment is fabricated in the US, minimizing the worry of unreliable overseas supply chains.
 While our production is stateside, we have fostered clients around the world due to our high standards of quality.

-TEMA Standards
+TEMA Standard

 When it comes to sanitary shell and tube heat exchangers, we pride ourselves on meeting the standards established by the Tubular Exchanger Manufacturers Association (TEMA).
 This includes all the steps involved in manufacturing and testing.
-The TEMA standards allow our products to provide excellent consistency and long-term reliability.
+The TEMA Standard allow our products to provide excellent consistency and long-term reliability.
 Specifically, our heat exchangers meet TEMA classes B, C, and R depending on application and customization.

-3-A Sanitary Standard
+3-A Sanitary Standards

 Clean-in-Place